Prism Video Intelligence

 No analyst drew these curves.
 The pipeline scores tension and intensity for every scene of every video it processes, automatically and identically each run.
 The full scene-level data behind both charts is below — click to verify.

-Two fully-processed videos shown as an illustration of what the pipeline detects — not a statistical claim.
+Two fully-processed videos shown as illustration.
 At catalog scale, this scoring runs on every video.

 Everything above traces back to structured extraction.
-Below is the complete pipeline output for the two videos in the previous section — every scene, every speaker, every on-screen text entry.
+Below is the complete pipeline output for the two videos — every scene, every speaker, every on-screen text entry.
 Same system that processed all 1,930 videos.
-Click any claim's source and check it.

 1,930